jameshughes89/cs102/src/site/topic15.rst

     Note that there are better implementations of these data structures.
 We will see one later in the course.

 * Download and play with the :download:`ArrayIndexedBag <../main/java/ArrayIndexedBag.java>` and  :download:`ArraySortedBag <../main/java/ArraySortedBag.java>` code
+* Download and play with the :download:`ArrayIndexedBagTest <../test/java/ArrayIndexedBagTest.java>` and  :download:`ArraySortedBagTest <../test/java/ArraySortedBagTest.java>` code
 * Read Chapter 6 Sections 6 & 7
     * 17 pages